libreswitch/ops/tests/rest/rest_test.md

 "tag": 602
 ```
 2. Execute a PUT request with /rest/v1/system/ports/Port1 including an If-Match Header using '"*"' as entity tag
-3. Verify that the response is `200 OK`
+3. Verify that the response is `200 OK`.
-4. Confirm that tag value was updated
+4. Confirm that tag value was updated.

 #### Update port using If-Match change applied
 1. Execute a GET request with /rest/v1/system/ports/Port1 and verify that the response is `200 OK`.
 2. Read the entity tag provided by the server
-2. Execute a PUT request with /rest/v1/system/ports/Port1 including and If-Match Header using entity tag different than the one read at step 2
+3. Execute a PUT request with /rest/v1/system/ports/Port1 including and If-Match Header using entity tag different than the one read at step 2.
-3. Verify that the response is 204 NO CONTENT
+4. Verify that the response is `204 NO CONTENT`

 #### Update port using If-Match Precondition Failed
 1. Execute a GET request with /rest/v1/system/ports/Port1 and verify that the response is `200 OK`.
-2. Read the entity tag provided by the server
+2. Read the entity tag provided by the server.
 3. Set the "tag" value to:
 ```
 "tag": 603
 ```
-2. Execute a PUT request with /rest/v1/system/ports/Port1 including and If-Match Header using entity tag different than the one read at step 2
+4. Execute a PUT request with /rest/v1/system/ports/Port1 including and If-Match Header using entity tag different than the one read at step 2.
-3. Verify that the response is 412 PRECONDITION FAILED
+5. Verify that the response is `412 PRECONDITION FAILED`.

 #### Update port name

-1. Set the name of the port to "Port2"
+1. Set the name of the port to "Port2":
 ```
 "name": "Port2"
 ```